38

 Hold on.
 We also know that the motion of the dasher in the ice cream maker will cause the fat globules to collide and clump together.
 So what's the problem?

 No, the dasher needs help.
 And this is where the emulsifiers come in.
-So bizarrely, we add emulsifiers to the ice cream mixture to de-stabilize (or de-emulsify) the fat emulsion in the milk.
+So bizarrely, we add emulsifiers to the ice cream mixture, to de-stabilize (or de-emulsify) the fat and water emulsion in the milk.

 How do emulsifiers de-stabilize the emulsion?